 - Omphalotus olearius, commonly known as the jack-o’-lantern mushroom, looks a lot like a chanterelle to the untrained eye.

-A cute little mushroom which will make you hallucinate (get high)
+A cute little mushroom that will make you hallucinate (get high)

 When we went mushroom foraging near a friend’s house in the woods above the city of Cannes, we found a cute little unassuming red mushroom covered with white spots that reminded me of gnomes and fairies.

 I wanted to pick it, but my friend said that it would make me hallucinate.
 It’s called the fly agaric or fly amanita, and some people purposely search for them and eat them to experience its hallucination powers.

 We didn’t pick one but opted to take pictures of ourselves standing over them to prove we saw one up close.

 What to do if you think you’ve been poisoned

 Symptoms can appear up to 12 hours after you’ve consumed your mushrooms and can last for weeks.
 If you think you might be poisoned by a wild mushroom, you should seek medical help right away.
 Go straight to the emergency room, call the nearest anti-poison centre or dial 15 (in France).
 If not treated, you could actually DIE!!!!!!

 Symptoms of poisoning: The first symptoms of mushroom poisoning are stomach pains, vomiting and diarrhea which may last for up to two days followed by an easing of symptoms for 2 or 3 days until the terminal phase which lasts 3 to 5 days.
 During the last terminal phase, stomach pains, vomiting and diarrhea return – accompanied by jaundice.
 Coma and or death follows one or two weeks after eating the poisonous death cap mushroom.
 Death is caused by liver failure, often accompanied by kidney failure. (via source)